Julie Iannucci MSc UKCP Registered Psychotherapist

 I can offer open ended psychotherapy as well as time focused therapy (6-12 sessions) depending on your individual need.

 Training, qualifications & experience

 I am a fully qualified UKCP registered psychotherapist (Humanistic and Integrative Psychotherapy College), with an MSc in Gestalt Psychotherapy.
 I trained at the Metanoia Institute, London, which is widely regarded as one of the most rigorous, robust and high quality psychotherapy trainings available.
 My registration with the UKCP means that I have been accredited by a professional organisation that sets and monitors the highest standards for psychotherapists and psychotherapeutic counsellors.
 I abide by the UKCP Code of Ethics.

-I have further training in group analysis, transactional analysis, advanced clinical assessment skills, mentalisation based therapy, mindfulness practice, contemporary trauma practice and integrative relational supervision.
+I have further training in transactional analysis, advanced clinical assessment skills, mentalisation based therapy, mindfulness practice, contemporary trauma practice and integrative relational supervision.
 I hold a Post Graduate Diploma in Contemporary Trauma Practice (Relational Change) and a Certificate in Supervision (Metanoia Institute).